SSWConsulting/SSW.Rules.Content/rules/allocate-expenses-per-office/rule.md

 If an expense is attributable to a specific office, it should be allocated directly to that office.
 This includes expenses such as travel expenses incurred by an employee visiting a specific office or recruitment costs for a particular job opening in a specific office.

-E.g., if there is a recruitment ad for an open position in Melbourne with a cost of $1,000, it should be allocated to the Melbourne office.
+E.g. If there is a recruitment ad for an open position in Melbourne with a cost of $1,000, it should be allocated to the Melbourne office.

 The office chosen should genuinely reflect the beneficiary.

 ::: greybox
-* If Bob travels from Sydney to Brisbane to give a speech at a conference held by the Brisbane office, the cost should be allocated to Brisbane.
+* If Bob travels from Sydney to Brisbane to give a speech at a conference held by the Brisbane office, the cost should be allocated to Brisbane
-* If Bob travels from Sydney to Melbourne for training, then the cost is allocated to Sydney.
+* If Bob travels from Sydney to Melbourne for training, then the cost is allocated to Sydney
 :::

 ::: good